 Homemade Mashed Potatoes

 Bowl of mashed potatoes next to a roasted turkey.

-Whenever we have leftover mashed potatoes, we usually like to incorporate them into a completely different meal.
+When I have leftover mashed potatoes, I like to incorporate them into a completely different meal.
 It’s easy to make two meals out of one big batch of potatoes!
 You don’t even need to make them the very next day.
-Your mashed potatoes will stay good in the refrigerator for up to four days!
+Your mashed potatoes will stay good in the refrigerator for up to four days.

+Homemade Mashed Potatoes